How to Homeschool Multiple Children At Once

 Timberdoodle kits are set up with a weekly checklist to make this as easy as possible.
 Do science on Monday or Saturday - it won't matter!
 Do a little bit of written work each day or pack most of the worksheets into the first two days of the week to maximize the weather… you get to pick.
 Find a rhythm that works for you and settle in, but know that a little swap won't mess you up for the rest of the week!

-If you're not quite ready for the freedom of a weekly schedule, we also have a daily option included.
+If you're not quite ready for the freedom of a weekly schedule, we also include a daily option.
 Just tweak it until it's perfect for you, then print!

 Tips for young students